-The Philips 212 was built before the era of low cost integrated circuits, so everything inside is designed with discrete transistors.
-An advantage of this is the machine can be troubleshot and fixed without hunting down specialized components, but some parts can still be hard to get.
+The Philips 212 was built before the availability of low cost integrated circuits, so everything inside is designed with discrete transistors.
+An advantage of this is the machine can be troubleshot and fixed without hunting down specialized components, but some parts can be hard to get.
 Surprisingly, the bulbs that light the buttons are particularly scarce.
 They are also, annoyingly, integral to the circuit operation so that when a bulb burns out, the problem is not just that a button no longer lights up when touched, the button itself also ceases to work.

 The Philips 212 schematic and service manual are linked here: philips_ga212_sm

 Almost everything on controller board can be replaced by a micro-controller.
 I used an Arduino Uno clone from Adafruit called the Metro Mini.

 Schematics, board files and Arduino code can be found at: https://github.com/lens42/Philips-212-turntable-arduino-based-controller

 Touch button sensing for 33 RPM, OFF, and 45 RPM — The original touch sensing design used finger impedance to draw a uA (or so) current that activates a discrete transistor flip-flop.
 Since CMOS logic and micro-controllers have VERY low input leakage current, I now simply connect the touch buttons to Arduino inputs and 10MegOhm pull-up resistors to 5V.
 A finger touch overdrives the pull-up resistor and forces an input low.
 All speed select and OFF logic is Arduino controlled.

 33, OFF, and 45 button illumination — I replaced incandescent bulbs with white LEDs, mercifully retiring the old circuit that utilized the bulbs in the control logic.